rozek/node-red-web-server-examples/README.md

 User data is kept in a JSON file called `Users.json` within the working directory of the running Node-RED instance.
 It will be read upon start-up and written whenever any user-related setting changes.
 The file contains a "dictionary" of user names with password hashes as values.
 These hashes are computed using PBKDF2 with random salt - this avoids having to store passwords in plain text form and makes automated dictionary attacks more difficult.

-User names are arbitrary - this server does not make any assumptions about their format.
+User names are arbitrary - this server does not make any assumptions about their format (except that they must not contain neither colons (":") nor control characters).
 Their length should however be limited since cookies are not allowed to occupy more than 4093 characters (including their name and some other cookie details) - assuming a length limit of 2048 bytes seems like a good idea.

 ![](examples/closed-web-server-I.png)
 ![](examples/closed-web-server-II.png)